samanamonitor/samminstaller/README.md

 ```
 The file generated `samm.keytab` needs to be copied into `/usr/local/samm/config/samm` folder
 Then, edit the config/env/samm.env file and enable the KRB5_CLIENT_KTNAME environment variable

+# LDAP Kerberos authentication
+#
+# If PTR records for the ip address of domain controllers are pointing to the domain instead of the host name
+# these records should be deleted.
+If they can't be deleted, krb5.conf file must contain the following lines
+[libdefaults]
+   rdns = false